seregazhuk/seregazhuk.github.io_old/_posts/2017-07-26-reactphp-http-client.md

 ## Conclusion

-When it comes to sending HTTP requests in an asynchronous way [ReactPHP HttpClient](https://github.com/reactphp/http-client) can be a very usefull component.
+When it comes to sending HTTP requests in an asynchronous way [ReactPHP HttpClient](https://github.com/reactphp/http-client) can be a very useful component.
 It becomes really powerful when using it with streams and piping the data.

 <hr>